hvignolo87/superside-challenge/README.md

 All these transformations happen in the intermediate layer.

-After exploring the data further I noticed is that the dates are in various formats, and that is another issue that needs to be fixed.
+After further exploring the data, I noticed that the dates are in various formats, which is another issue that needs to be fixed.

 Something similar happened with the names of the clients.
 They had typos, which were fixed.